zjrosen1/vim/README.md

 ## Keyboard shortcuts

 The leader key is set to `,` and several commands have been remapped to avoid conflict with browser shortcuts.
-This allows me develop from my chromebook. :]
+This allows us to develop from chromebook. :]

     Shortcut | Action
     --- | ---